ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## Pricing for shared processor pool
 {: #pricing-spp-private-cloud}

-SPP provides the capability to manage CPU cores efficiently while offering pricing for memory and storage that is on par with {{site.data.keyword.powerSys_notm}}.
+SPP provides the capability to manage CPU cores efficiently and offers pricing for memory and storage that is on par with {{site.data.keyword.powerSys_notm}}.

 In the {{site.data.keyword.on-prem-fname}} environment, there exists a minimum core-to-virtual core ratio of 1:20.
 This ratio stipulates the relationship between physical cores and virtual cores within the cloud infrastructure.

-Consequently, the calculation of operating system license charges follows a distinct methodology within the {{site.data.keyword.on-prem-fname}} setup to accommodate this core-to-virtual core ratio efficiently.
+Therefore, the calculation of operating system license charges follows a distinct method within the {{site.data.keyword.on-prem-fname}} setup to accommodate this core-to-virtual core ratio efficiently.

 When you use SPP in {{site.data.keyword.on-prem-fname}}, you pay for the following items: